bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 1: 00:00:29

 All right, fine.
-USDT is user space statically defined tracing.
+USDT is User Space Statically Defined Tracing.

+Speaker 0: 00:00:36

 Also rolls off the tongue.

+Speaker 1: 00:00:00

 Totally.
-Also a short moniker for tether.
+Also a short moniker for Tether.
 That's why.

-Speaker 2: 00:00:42
+Speaker 0: 00:00:42

 Got it.

-Speaker 0: 00:00:42

-That's the term.
 Well, we will talk to Timo about trace points.
+Anything else?

 Speaker 1: 00:00:45

-Anything else?
 Temperate activation and mining pool observation.

 Speaker 0: 00:00:49

-Yeah.
-That's what I think.
 He knows all that stuff.
-Yeah.
 All right.
 Well looking forward to our conversation.
 Hope you enjoy it, too.

 ## What he's been up to since the residency

-Speaker 0: 00:01:05

 Timo, welcome back to the Chaincode office.
 You've been here before.